 Chronic Traumatic Encephalopathy (CTE) is a degenerative brain disease found in athletes, military veterans, and others with a history of repetitive brain trauma.
-In CTE, experts believe a structural protein in brain cells called tau misfolds and malfunctions, causes adjacent proteins to misfold, and sets off a chain reaction where this malfunctioning tau slowly spreads throughout the brain, killing neurons.
+CTE is caused in part by repeated traumatic brain injuries (TBI), which include which include concussions and nonconcussive impacts.
+In CTE, experts believe a structural protein in neurons called tau misfolds and malfunctions, causes adjacent proteins to misfold, and sets off a chain reaction where this malfunctioning tau slowly spreads throughout the brain, killing brain cells.
 Right now, CTE can only be definitively diagnosed by autopsy after death.
-CTE has been diagnosed in people who died as young as 17, but symptoms do not generally begin appearing until years after the accumulation of head impacts.
+CTE has been diagnosed in people who died as young as 17, but symptoms do not generally begin appearing until years after the onset of head impacts.